nas-tabchiche/svelte-typewriter/README.md

 ## Props

-The `<Typewriter>` component can receive props that allows to manipulate the behavior of the resulting animation, these props are divided into 3 groups
+The `<Typewriter>` component can receive props that allows to manipulate the behavior of the resulting animation, these props are divided into 4 groups

--   Settings: general animation properties
+- **Settings:** general animation properties
--   Modes: different styles of animation
+- **Modes:** different styles of animation
--   Event listeners: functions executed based on the condition of a trigger
+- **Event listeners:** functions executed based on the condition of a trigger
--   Child attributes: child elements animation properties
+- **Child attributes:** child elements animation properties

 ### Settings